 - You need properly spaced trees, rocks, or some kind of stationary objects to hang your hammock from- Hammocks just don’t work everywhere.
 For example, if you are camping in an alpine area above the tree line, in the desert, in a new forest where the trees are too small, or in a sparsely treed forest, finding a campsite can be nearly impossible.
 In campgrounds, some sites might not have suitable trees for hanging a hammock.
-For some camping destinations, you need a tent or bivy sack.
+For some camping destinations, you need a tent.

 - You have to sleep alone in a hammock- To get the best nights sleep, you’ll want to sleep in your hammock by yourself.
 Two-person hammocks are available, but they are pretty snug.
 You would only want to use one with someone you’re very close to.
 Even for a couple, sleeping together in a hammock just isn’t that comfortable.
 You can’t change position without waking the other person.
 In a tent, you can sleep next to your friends, spouse, or kids.

 - Hammocks are not stand-alone shelters- To be prepared for all conditions, you’ll need a tarp and stakes, an underquilt or sleep mat, and a bug net.
-After you add these additional items to your pack, a hammock sleep system weighs and costs as much as a comparable tent.
+After you add these additional items to your pack, a hammock system weighs and costs as much as a comparable tent.
 For this reason, it’s important to compare apples to apples when comparing tents to hammocks.
 I’ll talk more about this later.

 - Hammocks offer less privacy- You’re always outside in the open in a hammock.
 There is nowhere to change clothes, organize gear, clean your body, or just get away from people temporarily.
 In the backwoods, this doesn’t really matter because no one is around anyway.
 In a campground, it’s nice to have some privacy.
 One solution is to use an extra-large tarp.
 This can create some privacy.